Introduction to Streams

 - Consumers are identified, within a consumer group, by a name, which is a case-sensitive string that the clients implementing consumers must choose.
 This means that even after a disconnect, the stream consumer group retains all the state, since the client will claim again to be the same consumer.
 However, this also means that it is up to the client to provide a unique identifier.

 - A consumer group tracks all the messages that are currently pending, that is, messages that were delivered to some consumer of the consumer group, but are yet to be acknowledged as processed.
-Thanks to this feature, when accessing the history of messages of a stream, each consumer will only see messages that were delivered to it.
+Thanks to this feature, when accessing the message history of a stream, each consumer will only see messages that were delivered to it.

 If you see this from this point of view, it is very simple to understand what a consumer group can do, how it is able to just provide consumers with their history of pending messages, and how consumers asking for new messages will just be served with message IDs greater than